Arguments for the Effectiveness of Human Problem Solving: Discovering similarities

-The arguments for this hypothesis can be found in \emph{{Case-based reasoning}} \citep{slade, kolo} -- a process of solving new problems based on the solutions of similar past problems.
-A general case of finding a similarity among problems is when the solver identifies a set of problem concepts (properties, features, structure, \dots) based on which he can quickly access similar concepts stored in his memory that are associated with an idea how to solve a known problem.
+A process of solving problems based on the solutions of the similar problems solved in the past is also called Case-based reasoning \citep{slade}.
+The \emph{Fact \ref{fact1}} is used by everyone on a daily basis to quickly solve many situations in life, work, etc. It is not hard to see that it also fits perfectly with the Solomonoff strategy.
+More particularly, the solver identifies a set of problem concepts (properties, features, structure etc.) based on which he can quickly access similar concepts stored in his memory that are associated with an idea how to solve a known problem.
 In such a case the new problem and the known one are similar via this set of concepts.
-According to the \textit{Hypothesis \ref{hyp:sim}}, this process provides the solver with relevant solution candidates and vice versa, the solution candidates that are not similar to the current problem in this way are not recalled.
-In terms of \emph{Theorem \ref{thm:sol}} and \emph{Corollary \ref{cor:sol}}, the solutions of similar (and therefore relevant) problems with high chance of solving the problem have high probability value (in \emph{Theorem \ref{thm:sol}}), and this is confirmed by the fact that they are \emph{{recalled}}, while problems that are not similar (with probably\footnote{Problems that are dissimilar can still be related.
-For example, gravitational and other physical laws can be used in leader election problem in distributed computing.} low probability value) are \emph{not recalled}.
+According to the \emph{Fact \ref{fact1}}, this process provides the solver with highly relevant solution candidates (i.e., with relatively high values $p_i/t_i$), and, vice versa, the solution candidates that are not similar with the current problem are not recalled in this way.
+Moreover, it was observed that humans have cognitive abilities that support effective search for similarities and patterns \citep{bejar, gent, rob}.
+Thus, this process is relatively quick and often successful, which is in accord with (ii) above.

-Human solvers have cognitive abilities that support \emph{effective search for similarities and patterns} \citep{bejar, gent, rob}.
-Moreover, this ability is robust: the solver is able to discover partial similarities and patterns by adding, removing, or replacing problem concepts or parts $-$ this enables the solver to formulate hypotheses, observe rules, make abstractions and so on.
-Given that for various reasons we often add superficial elements/concepts to the remembered problems and solutions \citep{medin}, very few of them are actually directly similar, and this ability is able to overcome such shortcomings.

-Thus the solver is able to (often quickly) identify and access concepts representing relevant information and solution candidates/ideas with high chance of solving the problem (\emph{Hypothesis \ref{hyp:sim}}).
-Therefore, discovering similarities participates in cognitive realization of the second part of the \emph{Corollary \ref{cor:sol}}.